Division of Health, Physical Education, and Recreation

 Exercise Science professionals work in a wide variety of settings, including corporate, clinical, community, and commercial fitness centers.
 Exercise Science majors work with both healthy and unhealthy populations, leading and demonstrating individuals in safe and effective methods of exercise.
 Assessing risk factors and identifying health statuses are also duties of this profession.

-The study of recreation leadership is multidisciplinary, requiring understanding of the social, behavioral, physical, and environmental sciences as they pertain to helping people grow and develop in their leisure while conserving our vital natural resources.
+The study of recreation administration is multidisciplinary, requiring understanding of the social, behavioral, physical, and environmental sciences as they pertain to helping people grow and develop in their leisure while conserving our vital natural resources.

 Knowledge of the arts and humanities is important as well, because leisure is one of the most fertile opportunities for self expression and the development of community.

 Candidates must complete an internship at a recreation or leisure services location.
 Upon graduation, professionals find positions in community parks and recreation, outdoor education, campus recreation, military and wellness, commercial trade and adventure, and with teaching and research.
 Other areas include play therapy, therapeutic recreation, and senior living recreation programmers.

 Graduates of the Recreation Administration Program are employed in positions of responsibility throughout the region, nation and world.

 Work is available across a variety of settings, including public recreation departments, outdoor recreation programs, hospitals and tourism agencies.